 See a Sample Investment Report

 Annual cash flow is the most basic and commonly used method to evaluate a buy and hold investment.
 Rates of return are important, but if you can’t sustain the monthly cash flow or loss, then the investment still doesn’t make sense.
 Remember this is all calculated on an annual basis.
-To the left is an example cash flow analysis.
+To the left is an example of a cash flow analysis.

 Gross Rent Multiplier